 I have not seen this wait type be a noticeable source of contention.
 High wait times indicate that one of the copy threads is waiting for more work.

 Note: There is a ‘by-design’ behavior where the system threads that are created for the seeding (on the primary and other replicas) will remain until the instances are rebooted, even after seeding has completed.
 They will continue to accrue VDI_CLIENT_OTHER wait time but do nothing.
-This wait type can be safely ignored, but I’m hesitating to make it one that my scripts filter out until I hear more anecdotal evidence about it.
+This wait type can be safely ignored and is one that my scripts filter out.

 Known occurrences in SQL Server (list number matches call stack list):